Home Warranty When Buying a House: Buyer & Seller Guide

 Should I buy a home warranty if I'm purchasing new construction?

-New construction typically doesn't require a separate home warranty because builder warranties already cover workmanship (1 year), systems (2 years), and structural issues (10 years), plus appliances have manufacturer warranties.
-However, some buyers add home warranties for extra peace of mind or to cover gaps after builder coverage expires.
-Carefully review what your builder warranty includes before purchasing additional coverage to avoid paying for duplicate protection.
+New construction typically doesn't require a separate home warranty because builder warranties cover workmanship (1 year), systems (2 years), and structural issues (traditionally 10 years), plus appliances have manufacturer warranties.
+However, Texas buyers should note that some builders have shortened structural coverage to 6 years for 2026 contracts under HB 2024.
+Some buyers still add home warranties for extra peace of mind or to cover gaps after builder coverage expires.

 What happens if something breaks during the first 30 days in my new home?

-If you have a home warranty purchased through your real estate transaction, you can typically file claims immediately since transaction-related warranties often waive the standard 30-day waiting period.
-Contact your warranty provider, pay the service fee ($65-$125), and they'll send a technician to diagnose and repair the issue.
-However, pre-existing conditions discovered during your home inspection usually aren't covered, so document the home's condition at closing to support any claims for new failures.
+If you have a home warranty purchased through your real estate transaction, you can typically file claims immediately since transaction-related warranties waive the standard waiting period.
+Contact your warranty provider, pay the service fee (averaging about $108 in 2026), and they'll send a technician to diagnose and repair the issue.
+Pre-existing conditions discovered during your home inspection usually aren't covered, so document the home's condition at closing to support any future claims.

 Compare Home Warranty Options in Ohio